 Deep Dive: User tips for small sporting events and beginners

-But even small events have a social responsibility.
-They offer an opportunity to act as a role model and to raise awareness of sustainability in society.
-Even small steps can have a big impact and help to make the event more environmentally friendly, socially responsible and economically sustainable.
+However, both large and small events can make a big difference.
+They have the opportunity to set an example and raise awareness of sustainability.
+Even small steps make a difference and help to make the event more environmentally friendly, socially responsible and economically sustainable.

 What services do we offer for beginners to this platform?